 Most writers will tell you they’ve been writing since they were small, and I’m no exception.
-I started out writing poems, which graduated into awful teenage angst poems, which eventually grew into aborted attempts at writing a novel.
+I started out writing poems, which graduated into awful teenage angst poems, which eventually grew into stunted and ill-advised attempts at writing a novel.

-I live in Essex, under extreme duress, and when I’m not making things up I enjoy reading, travelling, anime, video games, collecting tattoos, dyeing my hair strange colours and making up nicknames for my cats.
+I live in Essex, under extreme duress, and when I’m not making things up I enjoy reading, travelling, watching wrestling, playing video games, collecting tattoos, dyeing my hair strange colours and making up nicknames for my cats.

 Contact me: laura.n.mauro(at)gmail.com